Games: Bid the safest game. At matchpoints, you may get a markedly better

 Opening lead: Three of diamonds

-being on your left is 75% so you will win an overtrick three times for every
+your left is 75% so you will win an overtrick three times for every time you

 lead never had a chance to make five.